 The Report Information section allows you to Add a tag to the Report.
 Add Tags to easily search for Reports within the Checkr Dashboard.
 Once Tags have been added to a Report, a Tag filter will appear on the Candidates page.

-The Actions section of the Reports page provides a history of actions taken during the generation of a Report, from initiation, through Engaging with the candidate, or through any steps taken during the Adverse Action process.
+The Reports page provides a history of actions taken during the generation of a Report, from initiation, through Engaging with the Candidate, or through any steps taken during the Adverse Action process.

 Delete candidate data

 When requested to do so by your candidates, you may use both the Checkr Dashboard and the Checkr API to request that Checkr delete candidate data.

 When requested, Checkr will remove the candidate’s email address and phone number from our candidate records.

 After deletion, the candidate will no longer be able to access the Candidate Portal, and the candidate’s data will be deleted for the requesting customer account.